mapbox/cpp/README.md

 llvm-profdata merge -output=code.profdata code-*.profraw
 ```

-Then With `llvm-cov` you can either a) report of summary of coverage for all tracked files, 2) display the line-by-line coverage in your terminal, or 3) display line-by-line coverage in an html file
+Then with `llvm-cov` you can either a) report of summary of coverage for all tracked files, 2) display the line-by-line coverage in your terminal, or 3) display line-by-line coverage in an html file

 Summary: